veganpalsusto/palsusto-web-hugo-source/content/menu/menu.md

 We offer our two [award winning](https://veganpalsusto.co.uk/post/23-03-01-palsusto-vca/) **classic** flavours of vegan conchas: cacao and vanilla.

+We also offer the _Marranitos_, a type of pan dulce is reminiscent of gingerbread.

 Sometimes we do some **limited** editions with lovely decorations, they will appear at special occasions, or some holidays.
 Be on the lookout for these!